McGoff History, Family Crest & Coats of Arms

 - Mary McGoff, aged 19, who landed in America from Ballina, Ireland, in 1908

 - Dennis McGoff, aged 57, who landed in America from Govan, Scotland, in 1910

-- Kate McGoff, aged 19, who emigrated to the United States from Ballyhaunis, Ireland, in 1913
+- Kate McGoff, aged 19, who immigrated to the United States from BallyhAunis, Ireland, in 1913

-- Pat McGoff, aged 23, who emigrated to America from Crossmolina, Ireland, in 1915
+- Pat McGoff, aged 23, who immigrated to America from Crossmolina, Ireland, in 1915

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)